realfagskjelleren/pi-bot/README.md

 - [ ] Member
   - [ ] Note
   - [ ] Reminder
-  - [ ] See upcoming events theyre signed up for
+  - [ ] See upcoming events they're signed up for
 - [ ] 'Employee'
   - [ ] See upcoming
     - [ ] Meeting